PlainStupid/PlainEval/README.md

 Packages
 --------
 PlainEval uses AngularJS, grunt, bower.
-It contacts API from the RU site to get all of its data.
+It contacts API from the RU site to manipulate data.

 Installition